Your bathroom is undoubtedly the wettest place in your manufactured home.

 Yes.
 Keeping the bathroom door open when the exhaust fan is running ensures the fast drying of the bathroom.
 Bathroom exhaust fans operate by sucking up humid air and venting it out of the bathroom.
 This is made possible by the convection of air in the bathroom.
 Steamy air moves up and is removed by the fan.

 Opening the bathroom door allows cold air in which completes the convection cycle.
 This dries your bathroom very fast.
 It is in our best interest to make sure you are in a safe and conducive home environment.
-In this article, we explain why keeping the bathroom door open allows it to dry fast among other useful tips related to it.
-Read on.

 Here’s Why You Should Keep the Bathroom Door Open When the Exhaust Fan Is Running